alialkhatib/alialkhatib.github.io/index.md

 ---
 Hi, that's me.

+*I'm currently traveling; sorry for the inevitably delayed replies.*

 I'm a PhD student in the Computer Science department at Stanford University, specifically studying Human-Computer Interaction.